starcolon/brainfuck_playground/README.md

 # Brainf&ck Playground

-A best place to waste too much of time writing Brainf&ck
+A best place to waste too much of time writing Brainf&ck programs which do trivial things.